 - In addition to these characteristics, they will also be concerned with presentation, including writing abilities, grammar, and spelling.

-- Do not use your essay to summarize all of the activities that you’ve been involved in.
+- Do not use your essay to summarize all of the activities that you have been involved in.
 You will be able to do this elsewhere in your application.
 Instead, focus your essay on a particular theme, idea, or thesis that cites specific examples of your experiences, while also reflecting upon those experiences.

 - Avoid clichés!
 (For example, “I am fascinated with the human body,” or “Doctors can change lives.”)

 - Remember that you are writing from your own perspective and about yourself.
 Writing about your mentors or family members tells admission committees very little about you.
 You can certainly invoke others if you wish to discuss a person whom you have been helping or someone who has been an inspiration to you, but don’t let this take up a substantial part of your essay.

 This section gives you an opportunity to tell us about postsecondary experiences such as internships, volunteer or paid work, community service, travel, research assistantships, teaching assistantships, athletic endeavors, and/or significant hobbies.
 Do not include activities from your high school years.